-The scripture gives us great reason to think, that when once there comes to appear much of a spirit of prayer in the church of God for this mercy, then it will foon be accomplished.
-It is evidently with reference to this mercy, that God makes that promife, When the poor and needy feek water, and there is none, and their tongue faileth for thirst, I, the Lord, will hear them; I, the God of Ifrael, will not for fake them; I will open rivers in high places, and fountains in the midst of the vallies; I will make the wilderness a pool of water, and the dry land springs of water; I will plant in the wildernefs the cedar, the shittah-tree, and the myrtle, and the oil-tree; I will fet in the defart the fir-tree, the pine, and the box-tree together.
-Spiritual waters and rivers are explained by the apostle John, to be the Holy Spirit.
-It is now a time of fcarcity of these spiritual waters; there are, as it were, none: If God's people, in this time of great drought, were but made duly fenfible of this calamity, and their own emptiness and necessity, and brought earnestly to thirst and cry for needed supplies, God would, doubtless, soon fulfil this blessed promise.- We have another promife much like this, in Pfal. cii.
+The scriptures give us great reason to think, that when once there comes to appear much of a spirit of prayer in the church of God for this mercy, then it will soon be accomplished.
+It is evidently with reference to this mercy, that God makes that promise, Isa. xli.
+17, 18, 19.
+"When the poor and needy seek water, and there is none, and their tongue faileth for thirst, I the Lord will hear them; I, the God of Israel, will not forsake them; I will open rivers in nigh places, and fountains in the midst of the valleys; I will make the wilderness a pool of water, and the dry land springs of water; I will plant in the wilderness the cedar, the shittah tree, and the myrtle and the oil tree, I will set in the desert the fir tree, and the pine, and the box tree together."
+Spiritual waters and rivers are explained by the Apostle John, to be the Holy Spirit, John vii.
+37, 38, 39.
+It is now a time of scarcity of these spiritual waters; there are as it were none: If God's people, in this time of great drought, were but made duly sensible of this calamity, and their own emptiness and necessity, and brought earnestly to thirst and cry for needed supplies, God would doubtless soon fulfil this blessed promise.
+We have another promise much like this, in Psal. cii.
 16, 17.
-When the Lord shall build up Zion, he shall appear in his glory; he will regard the prayer of the destitute, and not defpise their prayer.
-And remarkable are the words that follow in the next verse: This shall be written for the generation to come; and the people which shall be created shall praise the Lord.
-Which seems to signify, that this promise shall be left on record to encourage fome future generation of God's people to pray and cry earnestly for this mercy, to whom he would fulfil the promife, and thereby give them, and great multitudes of others, that should be converted through their prayers, occasion to praise his name.
-Who knows but that the generation here spoken of, may be this prefent generation?
-One thing mentioned in the character of that future generation, is certainly true concerning the prefent, viz.
-That it is destitute; the church of God is in very low, forrowful and needy circumstances; and if the next thing, there supposed, were also verified in us, viz.

-That we were made fensible of our great calamity, and brought to cry earnestly to God for help, I am persuaded that the third would be also verified, viz.
-That our prayers would be turned into joyful praises, for God's gracious answers of our prayers.
-It is spoken of as a sign and evidence, that the time to savour Zion is come, when God's servants are brought, by their prayerfulness for her restoration, in an eminent manner, to shew that they savour her stones and dust.
-Thou shalt arise, and have mercy upon Zion; for the time to savour her, yea, the set time is come; for thy servants take pleasure in her stones, and savour the dust thereof.
+"When the Lord shall build up Zion, he shall appear in his glory; he will regard the prayer of the destitute, and not despise their prayer."
+And remarkable are the words that follow in the next verse, "This shall be written for the generation to come; and the people which shall be created, shall praise the Lord."
+Which seems to signify, that this promise should be left on record to encourage some future generation of God's people to pray and cry earnestly for this mercy, to whom he would fulfil the promise, and thereby give them, and great multitudes of others, that should be converted through their prayers, occasion to praise his name.
+Who knows but that the generation here spoken of may be this present generation?
+One thing mentioned in the character of that future generation, is certainly true concerning the present, viz. that it is destitue; the church of God is in very low, sorrowful and needy circumstances: And if the next thing there supposed, were also verified in us, viz. that we were made sensible of our great calamity, and brought to cry carnestly to God for help I am persuaded the third would be also verified, viz.
+That our prayers would be turned into joy-ful praises, for God's gracious answers of our prayers.
+It is spoken of as a sign and evidence, that the time to favor Zion is come, when God's servants are brought by their prayerfulness for her restoration, in an eminent manner, to shew that they favor her stones and dust; in the 13th and 14th verses of this Psalm, "Thou shalt arise, and have mercy upon Zion; for the time to favor her, yea, the set time is come; for thy servants take pleasure in her stones, and favor the dust thereof.